-The Company owed the related parties a total of \$154,508.
+As at July 31, 2020, the Company owed the related parties a total of \$70,965.

 Conflicts of Interest

 Certain officers and directors of the Company are officers and/or directors of or are associated with other cannabis companies.
 Such associations may give rise to conflicts of interest.
 The directors are required by law, however, to act honestly and in good faith with a view to the best interests of the Company and its shareholders and to disclose any personal interest which they may have in any material transaction which is proposed to be entered into with the Company and to abstain from voting as a director for the approval of any such transaction.